 - motivating to achieve God’s purpose in their lives

-The philosophy of Adventist Christian Education at ICJA is a view of education as a means of restoring human beings to their original relationship with God.
-Believing the redemptive aim of true education to be the restoration of human beings into the image of their Maker, ICJA, in cooperation with the church and the home, strives to prepare each learner for responsible citizenship in this world and the world to come.
+The philosophy of Seventh-day Adventist Christian education is a view of education as a means of restoring human beings to their original relationship with God.
+Believing the redemptive aim of true education to be the restoration of human beings into the image of their Creator, ICJA in cooperation with the church and the home, strives to prepare each learner for responsible citizenship in this world and the world to come.

-True Christian Education imparts more than academic knowledge.
-It fosters a balanced development of the whole person – spiritually, intellectually, physically and socially.
-Its time dimensions span eternity.
+True education imparts more than academic knowledge.
+It fosters a balanced development of the whole person – spiritually, intellectually, physically, and socially.
+Its time dimensions link us to eternity.

 True Christian Education seeks to:

 - develop a life of faith in God and respect for the dignity of all human beings